Constraints on sub-GeV dark matter boosted by cosmic rays from the CDEX-10 experiment at the China Jinping Underground Laboratory: Conclusions and discussions.

-This work was supported by the National Key Research and Development Program of China (Grant No. 2017YFA0402200) and the National Natural Science Foundation of China (Grants No. 12175112, No. 12005111, No. 11725522).
-We acknowledge the Center of High performance computing, Tsinghua University for providing the facility support.
+\acknowledgments We thank T. Bringmann and C. V. Cappiello for helpful discussions.
+This work was supported by the National Key Research and Development Program of China (Grant No. 2017YFA0402200) and the National Natural Science Foundation of China (Grants No. 12175112, No. 12005111, and No. 11725522).
+We acknowledge the Center of High Performance Computing, Tsinghua University, for providing the facility support.